BMW-InnovationLab/BMW-YOLOv4-Training-Automation/README.md

 - If training finishes immediately without any error you should decrease batch size and subdivisions.
 - if training on multiple GPU produce nan try decreasing the learning rate to 0,00065

+## Citing

+If you use this repository in your research, consider citing it using the following Bibtex entry:

 ```
 @misc{bmwyolotool,
   author = {BMW TechOffice MUNICH},